If you're playing CS2 (CSGO) and prefer to have the multicore rendering option turned off, follow these simple steps:

-- Enter the settings menu
+- Enter the settings menu in the game.

-- Change the Multicore rendering to “Disabled”
+- Look for the option and change the Multicore rendering to “Disabled”.

-- Test your Multicore rendering settings in the game
+- Test your Multicore rendering settings in the game to make sure everything is working as expected.

 How To Make Sure That Multicore Rendering Stays Disabled?